-Best Nintendo Switch games 2023: we've ranked our favorite Switch titles of all time
+Best Switch games 2024: we've ranked our favorite Nintendo Switch titles of all time

 These are the best Nintendo Switch games you can play right now, independently tested and played by us

-The best Nintendo Switch games can be enjoyed by all ages and manage to delight veteran gamers and newcomers alike.
-There’s a long list of brilliant releases for Nintendo’s console, which continues to sell like hotcakes even six years on.
-You’ll find familiar faces from gaming history like Mario, Link, Kirby and many more – but the Switch also supports fantastic third-party games and indie gems.
+The best Switch games are suitable for players of all ages.
+There’s a long list of brilliant releases for Nintendo’s hybrid console, which continues to sell like hotcakes even six years on.
+You’ll find familiar faces from gaming history like Mario, Link, Kirby, Samus Aran and many more on Switch – but Nintendo’s console also supports fantastic third-party games and indie gems.

-Our pick of the best Nintendo Switch games won’t remain static for long, though.
+Like our best PS5 games and best Xbox Series X games lists, our pick of the best Switch games won’t remain static for long.
 As new games are released, we’ll be sure to update this list, so you can keep on top of all the platform’s greatest titles.
-With The Legend of Zelda: Tears of the Kingdom, Pikmin 4, and other blockbuster games coming, it won’t be long before new additions are added (and older entries pushed off).
-And that’s only a good thing, since the Nintendo Switch doesn’t come with any games out the box.

 If you want to take your gaming experience to the next level, don’t forget to pick up the best Nintendo Switch accessories.
 And you can always improve the tactile action of whatever game you’re playing with one of the best Nintendo Switch controllers.